Skip to content

 Sgurr a' Choire-bheithe — common questions

-Sgurr a' Choire-bheithe is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 803m of ascent and takes most walkers 5-8 hours.
+Sgurr a' Choire-bheithe carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 16km, 803m of ascent and a 5-8 hour day on the standard route.
 Terrain: The loch-side path is rough and slippery in places but follows a clear line.

-Where do I park for Sgurr a' Choire-bheithe?
+Where should I park to climb Sgurr a' Choire-bheithe?

-Standard parking is at NG949068 near Fort William.
+Standard parking is at NG949068.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Sgurr a' Choire-bheithe are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.